 External assessments must be conducted at least once every five years by a qualified, independent assessor or assessment team from outside the organisation.
 The chief audit executive must discuss with the board:

-- The form of external assessments; - The qualifications and independence of the external assessor or assessment team, including any potential conflict of interest; and - The need for more frequent external assessments.
+- The form of external assessments. - The qualifications and independence of the external assessor or assessment team, including any potential conflict of interest.